kvs8/vedro-spec-compare/README.md

 # Description

-`vedro-spec-compare` is a tool to compare two OpenAPI specs and generate reports
+`vedro-spec-compare` is a tool for comparing two OpenAPI specifications and generating reports.

 # Installation